What Is Toxoplasmosis?

 To help prevent toxoplasmosis in your family:

-- Wash your hands with soap and water after handling raw meat or unwashed vegetables.
+- Wash your hands with soap and water after handling raw meat or unwashed vegetables, or gardening outside.

 - Wash all fruits and vegetables before serving.
 You may also want to peel them.

-- Keep your child's outdoor sandbox covered, especially overnight, to prevent wandering cats from using it as a litter box.
+- Close outdoor sandboxes, especially overnight, to prevent wandering cats from using it as a litterbox.